ejaculation mastercheck

 Antidepressants

-Antidepressants SSRIs such as paroxetine are widely precribed by doctors for premature ejaculation.
+Antidepressants SSRIs such as paroxetine are widely prescribed by doctors for premature ejaculation.
 We know that many of them are excellent reuptake blockers and this could explain at least part of the reason for their efficacy.
 Different classes of these drugs have a slightly different effect on the various receptors and this partly explains the variance in efficacy.

 Other antidepressant drugs have similar properties, for example tricyclic antidepressants or unique drugs like nefazodone.
 Nefazodone is both a 5-HT2 antagonist and 5-HT/noradrenaline reuptake inhibitor.
 However, while many studies have shown success with tricyclics against premature ejaculation, nefazodone has not shown any difference to placebo.